 Restorative poses are an important part of any yoga practice: they recharge our energy reserves, heal the effects of stress, and bring our nervous system into a more balanced state.
 Restorative Yoga at Past Tense includes guided meditation, gentle movements, and long holds in restorative postures with the support of yoga props.
 This class will leave you feeling relaxed, refreshed, and renewed.

-Prenatal yoga supports the pregnant person through all three trimesters, as well as the postpartum fourth trimester.
+Pre and post natal yoga supports the pregnant person through all three trimesters plus the postpartum fourth trimester.
 Students can expect to start class by building community through introductions and group sharing, then finding movement with yoga postures that are both safe and adaptable for a pregnant body, and ending with rest or guided relaxation.

 We ask that you please check with your OB or midwife that prenatal yoga is safe during your pregnancy.